Trudeau aims to connect with Canadians in coffee shops, church basements

 His communications director, Kate Purchase, says Trudeau will make three or four pit stops each day of the tour.

-It was initially slated to take up six or seven days over the next three weeks, with breaks for a trip to the World Economic Forum annual summit in Davos, Switzerland, and a two-day cabinet retreat before Parliament resumes at the end of the month.
+It was initially slated to take up six or seven days over the next three weeks, with breaks for a trip to the annual World Economic Forum in Davos, Switzerland, and a two-day cabinet retreat before Parliament resumes at the end of the month.

-But the Prime Minister's Office announced Friday that Trudeau has cancelled plans to attend the Davos summit to allow for an expanded tour that would see him spend more time meeting more Canadians in more locations across the country.
+But the Prime Minister's Office announced Friday that Trudeau has cancelled plans to attend the elite Davos summit of business, academic and government leaders.
+Instead, he'll expand the cross-country tour, spending more time meeting more ordinary Canadians in more locations.

+Expansion of the tour came on the same day that news emerged that Trudeau, his family and some friends spent the holidays on a private Bahamian island owned by the Aga Khan, a wealthy philanthropist, hereditary spiritual leader of the world's Ismaili Muslims and a long-time Trudeau family friend.

 The first leg of the tour is to start at the end of next week with Trudeau travelling Highway 401 from Ottawa to London, Ont., with an overnight at Canadian Forces Base Trenton.